heykayla/my-writing/How-to-Guides/how_to_add_files_using_git.md

 Perform the following steps to locate and open your cloned repository:

 1. See your current local path on your computer by running the `pwd` command.
-2. Run `ls` to see all your directories within your current local path.
-You should see your cloned repository listed.
+2. Run `ls` to see your cloned repository listed.
 3. To go inside your cloned repository on your local computer, run `cd` followed by the name of the cloned repository.
-4. Run `ls` again to see a list of all your current files within your cloned repository.
+4. Re-run `ls` to see a list of all your current files within your cloned repository.
 If it's a new repository, you should only see your README.md file.

 ### Step 3: Validate your Git configuration settings

-Check if you have Git properly configured on your local computer by running the `git config -l` command.
+Check your Git configuration settings on your local computer by running the `git config -l` command.
 The output should list your Git username, email, along with other details.

 ```
 Kaylas-Air:How-to-Guides kaylamorales$ git config -l